 Above the Falls River Stewards — N & NE Minneapolis

 Upstream of downtown in North and Northeast Minneapolis, the Above the Falls riverfront is an area in flux.
 Characterized by low banks interspersed with parks and heavy industrial use, much of this oft-neglected prairie river stretch awaits improved public access as well as restoration.
-However, many parks and trail improvements are in the works as part of the award-winning Minneapolis Above the Falls Master Plan, created by the Above the Falls Citizen Advisory Committee (of which FMR was a member).
+However, many parks and trail improvements are in the works as part of the award-winning Minneapolis Above the Falls Master Plan, created by the Above the Falls Community Advisory Committee (of which FMR was a member).

 Above the Falls River Stewards